Civil Air Patrol: History

 Civil Air Patrol was conceived in the late 1930s by aviation advocate Gill Robb Wilson, who foresaw general aviation's potential to supplement America's military operations.
 With the help of New York Mayor Fiorello H. LaGuardia, in his capacity as then-Director of the Office of Civilian Defense, CAP was created with Administrative Order 9, signed by LaGuardia on 1 December 1941 and published 8 December 1941.
 Civil Air Patrol had 90 days to prove itself to Congress.
 Major General John F. Curry was appointed as the first national commander.
 Texas oilman David Harold Byrd was a co-founder of CAP.

 During World War II, CAP was seen as a way to use America's civilian aviation resources to aid the war effort instead of grounding them.
 The organization assumed many missions, including anti-submarine patrol and warfare, border patrols, and courier services.
-During World War II, CAP's coastal patrol reportedly flew 24 million miles and sighted 173 enemy U-boats, dropping a total of 82 bombs and depth charges during the conflict.
+CAP's coastal patrol reportedly flew 24 million miles and sighted 173 enemy U-boats, dropping a total of 82 bombs and depth charges during the conflict.
 Two submarines were reportedly destroyed by CAP aircraft, but later research found there was no basis for this claim.
 By the end of the war, 68 CAP members had died in the line of duty.